Sheffield to Hathersage Turnpike: The journey via Ringinglow

 Fording Porter Brook at 'Little Sheffield', the team climbed London Road to Heeley, thence up Sharrow Lane to Sharrow Head, pausing for water and refreshment at "The Stag's Head Inn", Psalter Lane.
 The toll-road continued past Brincliffe Quarry to Banner Cross, Ecclesall Road.
 (The old toll-house at Banner Cross was demolished in the early 1900s.)
 When a toll-bar was established at Hunters Bar this new section of toll-road along Ecclesall Road became a less arduous alternative route.

 From Banner Cross the toll-road climbed Ringinglow Road to Bents Green where the "Hammer and Pincers" provided refreshment, water, and repairs to the animals' metal shoes.
 The hamlet of Ringinglow was served by another toll-booth, known colloquially as "The Round House" opposite "The Norfolk Arms".

 Here the road turns south west over Houndkirk (a.k.a.
 Ankirk) Moor to "The Fox House" where huge Millstone Grit stone sets centered 4 ft.
 8½ inches apart, prevented cart-wheels from sinking into the soft, peaty, moorland soil.
-(Reputedly established by Julius Caesar as Standard gauge for Roman chariots this measurement is still in use today and Houndkirk Road is still called "The Roman Road" by local people as is the Long Causeway, Lodge Moor.)
+(Reputedly established by Julius Caesar as the standard gauge for Roman chariots this measurement is still in use today and Houndkirk Road is still called "The Roman Road" by local people as is the Long Causeway, Lodge Moor.)